Bitcoin is disrupting:

 It has all the characteristics needed as a currency, yet it is completely virtual.
 An interesting distinction about Bitcoin is that it essentially runs itself at this point.

 As a special note: Classification of Bitcoin as a non-fiat currency or as a commodity vary from country to country and even between different agencies within the same government.
 Taxation and regulation vary wildly as well.

 Does anyone actually use this stuff?

-Bitcoin are “mined” and backed via computing power, which is a radical shift from currency centrally created by governments.
-Which is to say that a person, or entity that has directed a computer to handle bitcoin transactions is compensated by a bitcoin drip.
-You could hypothetically turn your computer into a node on the network and mine coins, however your personal pc would be slow, ineffective and not powerful enough to make a difference.
+Bitcoin is “mined” and backed via computing power, which is a radical shift from currency centrally created by governments.
+Which is to say that a person or entity that has directed a computer to handle bitcoin transactions is compensated by a bitcoin drip.
+You could hypothetically turn your computer into a node on the network and mine coins, however, your personal pc would be slow, ineffective and not powerful enough to make a difference.
 People who make money mining bitcoin have powerful clusters of specially built hardware.

 Prior to the invention of Bitcoin, electronic commerce systems could not securely operate without relying on a central authority to prevent double-spending.
 Nakamoto sidestepped this requirement for Bitcoin by employing a proof-of-work approach in a peer-to-peer network to reach consensus in a network of computing power that validates the transactions.
 Bitcoin are directly backed by the continued actions of the computing power within the Bitcoin network. – Wikipedia

 Bitcoin transfers a store of value in a method that ensures instant, almost anonymous delivery.
 Imagine the possibilities…

 http://www.satoshidice.com/ – This site is very popular and one of the very first to do bitcoin only gaming.
 The big appeal seems to be the transparency – as well as the potential for giant payoff.
 Looks to be just a fair algorithm with posted results.